Chen Fuliang: Governance

 He believed that practical changes were necessary in administration to achieve success.
-He reinterpreted the ancient classics to argue that good government relies on strong checks and balances among central and local governments, state institutions and social organizations, public and private sectors, as well as military power and economic resources.
-He developed his own constitutional theory focused on tension and balance, which shifted the understanding of a good government focused on "wealth and power" (fuqiang) to one that is centered on "governance and stability" (zhi’an).
-Chen supported the practical ideas of Chen Liang in a debate with the philosopher Zhu Xi about the moral responsibilities of rulers.
+He reinterpreted the Classics to argue that good governance relies on strong checks and balances between different institutions, such as public and private realms as well as military and economic resources.
+His own developed constitutional theory had contributed to shift the understanding of a good government focused on "wealth and power" (fuqiang) to one that is centered on "governance and stability" (zhi’an).
+Chen supported the practical ideas of Chen Liang in a debate with Zhu Xi about the moral responsibilities of rulers.